How Evals Work

 Answer Key — A golden reference answer for each task, kept private by default.
 Only the grading system sees it.
 Accompanies the rubric.

-Semantic: An LLM jury evaluates whether the model's response satisfies the criterion
+Semantic (LLM-as-a-Judge): An LLM jury evaluates whether the model's response satisfies the criterion

 Lexical: Exact string or regex matching